koriaf/parks-bce-integration-bookable-things/design.rst

    (the education officers for ANBG) however in theory it could also be a commercial tour operator.
    The Parks Staff who confirm or deny pending bookings are in this org.
-   They are also the BCE systen users that manage bookings directly in BCE and configure bookable education experiences in BCE.
+   They are also the BCE system users that manage bookings directly in BCE and configure bookable education experiences in BCE.

 Availability